 The Staying Inn.

+the challenge.
 Picture the scene.
 You've just come back from a pretty hefty TV shoot at Alton Towers, only to feel a bit under the weather.
 Except instead of a normal cold, you get hit with a pretty big whack of Covid-19: the official sponsor of 2020's shitstorm.

 On my last day of self isolation, the government announced the pubs were closing.
 Socially and creatively frustrated after two weeks alone, I knew I had to do something, to lift people's spirits whilst encouraging them to follow the government's advice and stay at home.

 the work.
 Working with my close friend and art director Sophie Stevens, we created an online pub.
 This included our own unique logo, equipped with everything you might need for a ‘quarantini’ or two (sofa, remote-control crisps, you name it).
 We then got to work setting up a Facebook page, Instagram, and Twitter community – as well as a fun spotify playlist for people to enjoy.
 We asked people to leave us reviews on our Facebook page as though we were a real pub, and we responded with funny comments.
 We created our own memes, a ‘dancefloor’(set up on instragram stories) and filled our feed with the screen grabs that people had sent us of enjoying a drink together online, tagging themselves @thestayinginn.
 We also ran a pub quiz every Wednesday, which had participants as far away as LA and Amsterdam join us for a little quarantine trivia and even sent cards to the winners, as a souvenir.